DHJ Quick Take: The No. 1 Pick Presser

 “I understand why you have to ask that question, but we’re going to respectfully decline from commenting on our players’ personal lives,” Flenke said.

 Read that exchange twice.
 It is a communications professional acknowledging the reporter’s instinct and still declining, with grace, to discuss the personal lives of a player who did not come to the podium to discuss them.
-Sherrington characterized it as something close to obstruction.
+In response, Sherrington characterized it as something close to obstruction in his column.

 Thursday was also the first time most of the Dallas media had been in the same room as Fudd.
 There are countless venues across the season ahead where editorial questions about a player can be raised in settings designed for that kind of conversation.
 Sherrington has access to every one of those.
 The Dallas Morning News had access to one of those avenues on Thursday.
 Like multiple local outlets, other personnel from the outlet spoke with Fudd in a one-on-one off the podium, away from the cameras and the family in the room.
 They did not raise the question of the relationship there.
-They raised it at the introductory press conference, with national media watching, where any response, including the polite decline that came, would convert into a column.
-The setting was the point.
-The setting is always the point when traffic is the goal.
+They raised it at the introductory press conference, with national media watching, where any response, including the polite decline that came, would go viral and convert into a column.
+The setting is the point when traffic is the goal.

 The “we ask male athletes about their personal lives, too” defense cannot carry that framing.
-Coverage of male athletes’ relationships is overwhelmingly event-driven.
-An engagement.
-A wedding.
-A podcast appearance that the player agreed to sit for.
-A feature the player participated in.
+Coverage of male athletes’ relationships is overwhelmingly event-driven, whether it’s an engagement, a wedding, a podcast appearance the player agreed to sit for, or a feature the player participated in.
 It is not a columnist cornering a 23-year-old at her introductory press conference and treating a polite decline from the team’s PR lead as evidence of a cover-up.

 Bueckers is not contractually obligated to provide status updates on demand, and neither is Fudd.